UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 Documentation is a wide field, connecting many of the earlier topics

+??? example"What is documentation?"

-!!! admonition "Documentation comes in different forms"
+??? info "Documentation comes in different forms"

     - **Tutorials**: learning-oriented, allows the newcomer to get started
     - **How-to guides**: goal-oriented, shows how to solve a specific problem